compolabs/fuel-token-standard/README.md

 - an ounce of gold
 - and more...

 Such a powerful feature of Fuel must be handled by a robust standard, right?
-That's exactly where the SWAY-GANG-TOKEN plays its role!
+That's exactly where the FRC-20 plays its role!
 This standard allows developers to build token applications that are interoperable with other products and services.

 ### What is ERC-20?

-The SWAY-GANG-TOKEN introduces a standard for Fungible Tokens, in other words, they have a property that makes each Token be exactly the same (in type and value) as another Token.
-For example, a SWAY-GANG-TOKEN Token acts just like the ETH, meaning that 1 Token is and will always be equal to all the other Tokens.
+The FRC-20 introduces a standard for Fungible Tokens, in other words, they have a property that makes each Token be exactly the same (in type and value) as another Token.
+For example, a FRC-20 Token acts just like the ETH, meaning that 1 Token is and will always be equal to all the other Tokens.

 ## BODY

-The SWAY-GANG-TOKEN, proposed by the SWAY GANG TEAM on December 2022, is a Token Standard that implements an API for tokens within Smart Contracts.
+The FRC-20, proposed by the SWAY GANG TEAM on December 2022, is a Token Standard that implements an API for tokens within Smart Contracts.

-Example functionalities SWAY-GANG-TOKEN provides:
+Example functionalities FRC-20 provides:

 - transfer tokens from one account to another
 - get the current token balance of an account
 - get the total supply of the token available on the network *(soon)*
 - approve whether an amount of token from an account can be spent by a third-party account

-If a Smart Contract implements the following methods and events it can be called an SWAY-GANG-TOKEN Contract and, once deployed, it will be responsible to keep track of the created tokens on Fuel.
+If a Smart Contract implements the following methods and events it can be called an FRC-20 Contract and, once deployed, it will be responsible to keep track of the created tokens on Fuel.

 Hello, fuel!!
 Continuing [the topic](https://forum.fuel.network/t/which-token-contract-i-should-to-use/373), I want to tell you about how to deploy and use your own token in your dapp